Altinn/altinn-events/test/k6/readme.md

 ### Webhook for subscriptions

-When testing the subscriptions a webook must be provided.
+When testing the subscriptions a webhook must be provided.
 You are free to provide whichever endpoint, but make sure it ends with `/`.

 We would suggest to use webhook.site.